fdelacruz/flux-starter-kit/README.md

 This will make Webpack watch the project and build a new `bundle.js` file on each change.
 It also starts a Python server.

-Visit `localhost:8000` and you should see the text `Great Scott, it works!`
+Visit `localhost:8000` and you should see able to enter your comments in the comment-form.

-With that setup and running you can continue following along with the guide.